 - Observers will not be allowed to use cell phones or 2-way radios while observing emergency calls.

-- Observers will not be permitted to carry cameras on the apparatus unless they are reporters on assignment.
+- Observers will not be permitted to carry cameras on the apparatus unless they are reporters on assignment or permission is explicitly approved by the PIO office.

 - Emergency activities may delay your scheduled return to quarters.